karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 ---
 # prettier-ignore
-title: "Opportunity vs Optionality: A Lesson From The Front"
+title: "Opportunity vs. Optionality: A Lesson From The Front"
 excerpt: "Success is about making decisions that are reasonably cheap when they are wrong, but pay off big when they are right."
 header:
   og_image: /assets/images/lemons-banner.jpg